LSF Funding: 10 things you need to know

 All providers on the register of apprenticeship training providers (RoATP) should be constantly evaluating their support infrastructure to ensure they provide outstanding ways of meeting their learners’ needs.

 With the new Education Inspection Framework and its focus on SEND (Special Educational Needs and Disabilities), this is becoming more relevant than ever.

 Is your organisation keeping up with the increase in our understanding of neurodiversity?

-Initial assessment of cognitive learning needs and the impact these difficulties may have on the learner’s chances of success is more and more becoming part of the expected process for providers.
+Initial assessment of potential learning difficulties and the impact these may have on the learner’s chances of success is more and more becoming part of the expected process for providers.